firesync-org/firesync/docs/docs/reference/errors.md

 ## E0002 MessageEncodingError {#E0002}

 The client or server could not decode a message it was sent.
 This is unexpected in normal operation and suggests a mismatch between the protocol versions between the client and server.
-Make sure your `firesync-client` library is upgraded to the latest version, and `firesync-server` if you are self-hosting.
+Make sure your `@firesync/client` library is upgraded to the latest version, and `@firesync/server` if you are self-hosting.

 ## E0003 BadRequestError {#E0003}

 The client or server got a message with unexpected content.
 This is unexpected in normal operation and suggests a mismatch between the protocol versions between the client and server.
-Make sure your `firesync-client` library is upgraded to the latest version, and `firesync-server` if you are self-hosting.
+Make sure your `@firesync/client` library is upgraded to the latest version, and `@firesync/server` if you are self-hosting.

 ## E0004 UnexpectedInternalStateError {#E0004}